Use the Flutter inspector

 Package directories

-In order to show other widgets, a parent directory of theirs must be added to the Package Directories.
+In order to include other widgets in the default widget tree, a parent directory of theirs must be added to the Package Directories.

 For example, consider the following directory structure: